yigallim/tetris-clone/README.md

 A simple modern tetris game website clone.
 Made it for fun but also improves my javascript skill and programming concept.
 This project is not a complete and playable game.

+Access through
-Use Go Live Extension in VSCODE, and open the index.html.
+Or use "Go Live" extension in VSCODE, and open the index.html.

-The game "will" be updated someday, maybe :) .
+The game "will" be updated someday in the future, maybe :) .

 ## Controls
 LEFT       : A<br/>